o-t-w/blog/src/content/blog/linear.md

 description: Using the linear() easing function with CSS transitions, animations and the JavaScript Web Animations API
 ---

-The `linear()` easing function is currently implemented in Chromium-based browsers and Firefox.
-The Safari [position on the proposal](https://github.com/WebKit/standards-positions/issues/130) is positive.

 When working with a `@keyframes` CSS animation, a CSS transition, or the Web Animations API in Javascript, we’ve long been able to specify an easing as either a cubic bezier, a keyword like `ease-in`, or a step function.

 An easing function has typically looked something like this: